Zhou-London/Haskell-Full-Note/README.md

 # 7.Recursion

-Recursion can be implemented through Pattern Matching
+The simpest Recursion can be implemented through Pattern Matching

 	factorial :: (Integral a) => a -> a
 	factorial 0 = 1 --base case